telepresenceio/telepresence/README.md

    - forwards any requests that don't match kubernetes entities to your original dns server

- * The ip interceptor forwards connections to an auto-reconnecting SOCKS5 proxy into the kubernetes cluster.
+ * The ip interceptor forwards connections to a SOCKS5 proxy.
+The SOCKS5 proxy is also a tunnel into the cluster (one endpoint is local, the other endpoint is in the cluster).
+The SOCKS5 proxy is automatically restarted on failure.

  * Both of the above components depend on the view of dns-addressible entities maintained by the kubernetes event notifier.